dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 ## The stateful load generator pattern

-Our final goal will be to rewrite our load scenario using what we learned in the [previous chapter](#state-machines-to-the-rescue).
+Our final goal will be to rewrite our load scenario using the concepts we learned in the [previous subchapter](#using-state-handlers-to-structure-our-load-test-as-a-state-machine).
 Lets start with the handlers:

 ```python
 from random import random